 For more information, visit the US Department of State, Bureau of Consular Affairs.

-If your visa is not approved, ACR will issue a full refund if requested by October 20, 2017.
+If your visa is not approved, ACR will issue a full refund if requested by (date to be announced).
 Please note, the ACR does not provide financial support or cover expenses for attendees.